Quantum Software Engineering: Landscapes and Horizons: Quantum Software Design

 The Unified Modeling Language (UML)~\cite{boochunified,rurnbaughunified,jacobson1999unified} is a general-purpose, well-known modeling language in the field of classical software engineering.
 It provides a standard way to visualize the design of the classical software development life cycle.
 It seems reasonable to extend the UML approach to support quantum system design.

-Recently, P\'{e}rez-Delgado and Perez-Gonzalez~\cite{Perez-Delgado2020quantum} presented an approach to extending the UML to model quantum software systems.
+P\'{e}rez-Delgado and Perez-Gonzalez~\cite{Perez-Delgado2020quantum} presented an approach to extending the UML to model quantum software systems.
 The extension covers two types of UML diagrams: {\it class diagram} and {\it sequence diagram}.
 Extension for the other three components (i.e., composite structure diagrams, activity diagrams, and state machine diagrams) still needs to be studied.
 They also shared three fundamental observations from their work, including:

 \begin{itemize} \item The nature of quantum computation, leading to the intrinsic difference between quantum and classical computation is in how it achieves its goal, \item Quantum computation changes the very nature of information itself, and is much more productive and powerful than classical computation, and \item The classical vs. quantum nature of the information used by a module is an important consideration when discussing about its internal implementation and interface. \end{itemize}